ghost-fvtt/fxmaster/README.md

 [_Cast Mode_](#cast-modes), the _Special Effect_ might also move or scale towards that direction.

 You can also create permanently playing variants of _Special Effects_.
 In order to do so, simply drag the _Special Effect_ from the _Special Effects Management_ onto the scene.
-This creates a tile with the video of the _Special Effect_.
-In particular, that means in order to remove it again, you need to go to the Tile Controls and delete it there.
+This creates a [Tile](https://foundryvtt.com/article/tiles/) with the video of the _Special Effect_.
+The Tile is not managed by FXMaster, it is just a regular Foundry Core Tile.
+In particular, this means that, in order to move, resize, or adjust it in any other way, or also to remove it, you need to go to the Tile Controls and perform the desired action there.

 #### Cast Modes